About Us

 Philosophy

-To promote organic gardening methods; To foster inter-generational cooperation and community initiatives; To enhance the beauty of the neighbourhood and the city through the creation of a vibrant urban green space; To contribute to sustainability through education concerning urban food production.
+To foster inclusivity, inter-generational cooperation and community initiatives; to enhance the environmental health of the neighbourhood and the city through creating and maintaining a vibrant and much-needed urban green space; To promote organic gardening methods; to contribute to sustainability through education concerning urban food production, indigenous plantings and the importance of pollinators, and water conservation.

 Operation

-Cypress Community Garden operates under a garden permit issued by the City of Vancouver.
+Cypress Community Garden operates under a garden permit issued by the City of Vancouver and is registered as a not-for-profit Society with the Province of British Columbia.

-Membership in the garden is open to Vancouver residents only.
-Visitors however are welcome and come from the lower mainland, the province and many are international visitors.
+Membership in the garden is open to Vancouver residents.
+Visitors to the garden are welcome and come from the lower mainland, the province and many are international visitors.

 GUIDELINES AND RULES CYPRESS COMMUNITY GARDEN

-The garden is currently administered by a four member Coordinating Committee (Chair, Treasurer and Special Projects Coordinator, Membership and Email Coordinator, and Public Relations/Website Coordinator), along with two Section Representatives for each of the five Sections, and a Coordinator for each of the 3 Common-areas: the Burrard End Garden and Bird Garden at the east end of the site, and the Perennial Garden at the west end (at Cypress Street and 6th Avenue).
+The garden is currently administered by a Coordinating Committee made up of a Chair (or 2 Co-Chairs), a Treasurer, a Membership/Email Coordinator, a Public Relations/Website Coordinator), a Coordinator at large, and a Coordinator for the 2 Common-areas at the East end of the site: the Burrard End Garden and Bird Garden, and the Perennial Garden at the west end at Cypress Street and 6th Avenue.
+There are also two Section Representatives for each of the five Sections in the garden.
 Additional positions will be developed as the need arises.

 Plots vary in size but are approximately 3.6 ft x 9 ft (1.18 m x 2.72 m).
-An annual membership fee of $30 pays for maintenance of fences and the water system, tools, association membership(s), enhancement and improvement projects and other related expenses.
-Membership fees are due November 1st of each year or upon acceptance into the garden (for new memberships).
+An annual membership fee of $30 pays for materials to repair fences and the water system, tools, association membership(s), enhancement and improvement projects and other related expenses.
+Membership fees are due November 1st of each year or upon acceptance into the garden (for new members).
 Membership Guidelines and Rules (see link above), must be signed each year in order for Members to join or to renew their plots.

 These stipulate a member’s responsibilities, fulfillment of which is necessary for renewal.
 An Annual General Meeting is held each year in the early spring to discuss general business, finances, and garden concerns or suggested initiatives.
 Smaller meetings through the season assess ongoing projects and improvements.